mathieucaroff/emse.user.js/README.md

 Copy the script from the file `emse.user.js` of the current repository [(link: emse.user.js)](https://github.com/mathieucaroff/emse.user.js/blob/master/emse.user.js).
 Create a new script with your userscript manager extension and paste the copied script in it.
 This is done by clicking on the extention icon (top right of your browser window, right of the address bar), then selecting either of `Create a new script` or `New User Script...`.
 Depending on the userscript extension you use, you may be offered to import it from the clipboard.

 Avoid clicking the `Raw` button, otherwise the script will be installed with the update URL set.
-This means that updates will be automatically installed.
+This means that the updates will be automatically installed.
 This is not desirable if you want to set your username and password in the script or do any configuration: The modifications would be overwritten at each update.
 But if you don't want to do any configuration, then no problem in using the button.

 Note: The script can be toggled on and off from the user script manager icon.

 # Features
 This script offers auto-submitting for a few logging pages.
 Auto-submitting consists in having the script automatically validating the login form if it is filled (filled by the browser or by the script, both work).

+Note that:
+ * The scripts begins with a few configuration lines that you may choose to fill or not.
+See the #configuration section below.
+ * **Each feature can be disabled separately.** See the #configuration section below.
-The features are quickly described in the script as well. **Each feature can be disabled separately**.
-See configuration.
+ * The features are quickly described in the script as well as below.
+ * You can tweak the features in the script.
+ * The script is somewhat commented/documented.

 Feature list:
  * Promethee: